 An LEA includes a public charter school that operates as an LEA.

-The Secretary gives priority to an applicant that demonstrates that it is a consortium comprised of a broad representation of stakeholders.
+The Secretary gives priority to an eligible entity that is a consortium comprised of a broad representation of stakeholders.

-The Secretary gives priority to an applicant that demonstrates that it is a consortium with a history of effectiveness.
+The Secretary gives priority to an eligible entity that is a consortium demonstrating a history of effectiveness.

-The Secretary gives priority to an application that is supported by promising evidence (as defined in this notice).
+The Secretary gives priority to an application that is supported by evidence that meets the definition of promising evidence (as defined in this notice).

 Community-based organization means a public or private nonprofit (as defined in this notice) organization of demonstrated effectiveness that—

 (a) Is representative of a community or significant segments of a community; and